ubergarm/RottenEconomy/README.md

 Rotten Economy: 7 Days To Fly
 ===
 The wealthy elite escaped to Mars leaving you behind on a Zombie plagued Earth!
-Can you find your way through this rotten economy to get ahead and show those egomaniacs that we're all in this together!?!
+Can you find your way through this rotten economy to survive and show those egomaniacs that we're all in this together!?!

 Open video link below in new tab to watch the quick look!
 [![IMG_ALT](https://img.youtube.com/vi/eROl4nQ_mqw/0.jpg)](https://www.youtube.com/watch?v=eROl4nQ_mqw)